nap-dsp/nap_dsp_guide/README.md

-# Adpacker integration guide.
+# NAP DAP integration guide.

-This guide for integrating with Adpacker using OpenRTB 2.5(Native Ads 1.2).
+This guide for integrating with NAP DAP using OpenRTB 2.5(Native Ads 1.2).
 (Should there be missing fields or requirements, please default requirements to the spec itself.)

 https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf<br>
 https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf

-Adpacker uses JSON and the HTTP POST method.
+NAP DAP uses JSON and the HTTP POST method.

 If you have any question about this document, please reach out to adpacker@nasmedia.co.kr.
 <br>